py2-10-2017/Nicholas_Chicirda_Py2/README.md

-I went to school for Graphic Design, learning fomr HTML and CSS along the way.
+I went to school for Graphic Design, learning HTML and CSS along the way.
 I been working as a Graphic Designer since graduation but have been slowly teaching myself coding.

 I have given myself projects over the years to learn actionscript, java, and C. Most recently I have been creating my own game using Unity and C#.
 I enjoy Graphic Design but I feel that my mind is better suited for coding and I have grown to love it.